What is Modern Slavery?

 - An unknown person may appear to be monitoring the movements of a worker or appears to be controlling them in some way.
 This may include the worker being collected and dropped off at work each day.

 - Poor living conditions – victims may be living in a dirty, cramped or overcrowded accommodation, and/or living and working at the same address.

 - Few or no personal effects – victims may have no identification documents (including access to their passport), have few personal possessions and always wear the same clothes day in, day out.
 What clothes they do wear may not be suitable for the work they are doing, and may not be appropriate for the season/weather.

 - The person may not have been provided with the appropriate personal protective equipment linked to the work they are doing, for example, safety gloves, goggles or boots.

-If you think you work with or employ someone who may be a victim of modern slavery or forced labour you can call a helpline on 0800 0121 700 and talk through your concerns or visit: http://www.modernslaveryhelpline.org/
+If you think you are a victim or work with or employ someone who may be a victim of modern slavery or forced labour you can call a helpline on 0800 0121 700 and talk through your concerns or visit: http://www.modernslaveryhelpline.org/